forman/extendit/README.md

 `ExtendMe!` provides some
 useful [React hooks](https://react.dev/reference/react) for developing user interfaces.
-However, the library can be used independently of React.
-React is a peer dependency.
+However, the core library is designed to be used independently of React.

 The core API of `ExtendMe!` has been largely inspired by the [Extension API](https://code.visualstudio.com/api)